License Approval Process

 - Explain the benefit the new license brings over already approved OD-conformant licenses which would outweigh the costs of license proliferation?
 (Link is re software licenses, but the same principles and costs apply.)

 - Identify which recommended conformant licenses the new license is compatible with, and how – by alignment (permissions identical or a superset of existing license, conditions identical or a subset) and/or express permission to license the original and/or adaptations of the licensed work under an existing license.

 - Provide a link to any public drafting process (e.g., conducted on a public communication forum of some sort; multiple drafts presented to that forum) for the license.

 - Provide a link to any submission of this license (including previous versions) to other license approval or cataloging venues, e.g. OSI or SPDX.

 What Will Happen

-- If after two weeks at least two Advisory Council members approve the consensus summary on-list, and at least 75% of Advisory Council members expressing an opinion on the summary if any dissent, the website will be updated, and announcements made to public and submitter, as appropriate.
+- If after two weeks at least three Advisory Council members approve the consensus summary on the forum, and at least 75% of Advisory Council members expressing an opinion on the summary if any dissent, the website will be updated, and announcements made to public, submitter, and wider forums as appropriate.

 This process will also apply to acceptance of new versions of the Open